NecsusECS/Necsus/README.md

 To get a quick and dirty idea of how your app is performing, you can compile with the `-d:profile` flag set.
 This will cause Necsus to add profiling code that will report how long each system is taking.
-It takes measurements, then outputs the timings to the console.
+It takes measurements, and then outputs the timings to the console.

 ### Tracing

-To understand what is happening in various systems over time, there are various flags that can be enabled to emit trace level logs.
+To understand what is happening in various systems over time, various flags can be enabled to emit trace-level logs.
 They are:

 * `-d:necsusEntityTrace`: Logs whenever an entity is spawned, deleted, or modified in some way
 * `-d:necsusEventTrace`: Logs whenever an event is sent